zhangyuanxun/dstm/README.md

 The DSTM is a probabilistic graphical model with latent variables.
 In our model, the latent variables are used to describe the patterns among research topics, tools, and datasets, which are unknown to us in the beginning.
 The goal of parameters estimation is to estimate these latent variables.
 In the model, we use the Gibbs sampling algorithm to infer these latent patterns.

 Before staring parameters estimation, you need to set some parameters for running the problem,
+- the type of data source (data_source): it defines the type of data source you need to train your model, such as neuroscience(neuro), bioinformatics(bio).
-- number of topics (num_topcis): it defines the number of topics you want to capture from your corpus.
+- the number of topics (num_topcis): it defines the number of topics you want to capture from your corpus.
 We usually choose the value from 50 to 200 for both bioinformatics and neuroscience domains.
-- number of iterations (num_iterations): it defines the number of iterations (epochs) your program will run.
+- the number of iterations (num_iterations): it defines the number of iterations (epochs) your program will run.
 We usually choose the value from 50 to 100.
+- the mode (mode): it defines the mode to train the model, for example, the estimation mode (est) uses a certain ratio (such as 80%) of dataset for parameter estimation and rest of dataset for evaluation; the inference mode (inf) uses
+- the run mode of program (run_mode): it defines the running mode to run the program.
+Our program supports two modes, which allows you to run the program from begining, or run the program continously.
+- the seed (seed): it is used by the random number generator, which can help you re-produce the exprimental results.

 ### Model Inference